I work in a number of different

 dimensions, I produce sculptures by carving wood or stone or constructing

 in wire and cement.
-I often cold cast the cement sculptures into
+I sometimes cold cast the cement sculptures into

-bronze and treat it with a copper and acid solution make a rich texture
+bronze and treat it with a copper and acid solution which enhances the texture

 My primary subject is the